How To Find Total Resistance In A Series Parallel Circuit

 Microelectronics and Integrated Circuits

 In microelectronics, series-parallel configurations are used extensively within integrated circuits (ICs).
-The design of these circuits involves creating intricate networks of transistors, resistors, and capacitors to perform specific functions.
+The design of these circuits involves creating complex networks of transistors, resistors, and capacitors to perform specific functions.
 Modern IC design tools automate much of the analysis and optimization process, but a fundamental understanding of series-parallel circuits is still essential for circuit designers.

 Renewable Energy Systems